By Dominic Iafigliola

 1. Make Appointments Simple for Clients with Online Booking

 Life is hectic and everyone seems to always be on the go.
 Smartphones have allowed us to work and socialize around the clock.
 It only seems fitting that we should also be able to book appointments with our favorite businesses anytime, anywhere.
 In fact, most customers are unable to call within business hours and when they do, they may not be able to reach you live, instead leaving a message and starting a chain of phone tag.
 By contrast, online appointment booking is simple and accessible for clients.

-Most scheduling applications allow real-time booking with as little as three clicks from your website or Facebook page.
+Most scheduling applications like a service schedule software or even a WordPress appointments plugin, allow real-time booking with as little as three clicks from your website or Facebook page.
 This reduces frustrations associated with the booking process and guarantees you the most appointments.
 The cherry on top?
 It’s also convenient for you.
 Appointments booked online automatically appear in your calendar without risk of double-booking, reducing the number of calls and messages to return.

 2. Engage Your Clients Pre-Appointment with Notifications and Reminders

 One of the primary reasons for last-minute cancellations and no shows is simply forgetfulness.
 That’s why it is important to be proactive and reach out to your client pre-appointment.
 Luckily, most scheduling software applications allow you to send automated email and SMS notifications.